arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 Sure enough, there are workarounds (see [xUnit Theory: Working With InlineData, MemberData, ClassData][xunit-theory]), but this bears the questions:

-* How should values be created?
-* Are the values of `description` even relevant for those tests?
-They are just distracting.
+* Are you sure the values of `description` and `name` are relevant for those tests?
+Are't they just distracting?
 * Would it be a good idea to just have random values?
 * How many different instances should be created to have a good use-case coverage?
-How to be sure you are not missing any important spot?
+* Are you sure you are not missing any important spot?

 In an ideal world, it would be nice if you could write something like: